About Parade of the Wooden Soldiers

 Can I play Parade of the Wooden Soldiers on this page?

-Which note view should I use for Parade of the Wooden Soldiers?
+Should I use letter notes or numbered notes for Parade of the Wooden Soldiers?

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.